Open House Festival

 Grange Road, Thornton Heath, CR7 8SA

 Since 1891, St Alban's has served South Norwood and Thornton Heath; areas that began to develop with the coming of the railways.
-The church is part of the social fabric of the area being built by the community and still serving the community.
-The Open Day will celebrate those links throughout the years.
+The church was built by the community and is still serving the community.
+The building design altered considerably from start to finish and a small exhibition will give examples of the various suggestions.

 Getting there